-Investors in unit classes with a reference currency other than the fund currency should note that

-- possible currency effects on the net asset value per unit are not systematically hedged, except in the case of the unit classes described below hedged against currency effects.
+5.2.2 Possible currency effects of unit classes with a reference currency other than the fund currency possible currency effects on the net asset value per unit are not systematically hedged, except in the case of the unit classes described below hedged against currency effects.
 These currency effects can arise due to the time lag between the necessary processing and posting steps for orders in a non-fund currency, which can lead to exchange rate fluctuations.
 This applies in particular to redemption orders.
-The possible currency effects on the net asset value per unit may be positive or negative and are not limited to the particular unit class with a reference currency other than the fund currency, i.e., they may also affect the fund and all of the unit classes contained in it; - the net asset value per unit is calculated in the fund currency and then translated to the reference currency of the unit classes at the exchange rate prevailing at the time the net asset value per unit is calculated.
+The possible currency effects on the net asset value per unit may be positive or negative and are not limited to the particular unit class with a reference currency other than the fund currency, i.e., they may also affect the fund and all of the unit classes contained in it;

+Investors in unit classes with a reference currency other than the fund currency should note that the net asset value per unit is calculated in the fund currency and then translated to the reference currency of the unit classes at the exchange rate prevailing at the time the net asset value per unit is calculated.